 Updated 2026 · Based on median market data for Cortland, NY

 Renters in Cortland spend approximately 33% of the local median household income ($43,975) on rent.
-This exceeds the standard 30% affordability threshold, suggesting rent growth may face resistance — but it also means a large portion of the population finds buying even more out of reach, supporting rental demand.
+This exceeds the standard 30% affordability threshold, suggesting rent growth may face resistance — but it also means a large portion of the population finds buying even more out of reach, supporting deep rental demand.
+Landlords should be cautious about aggressive rent increases and focus instead on tenant retention to minimize costly turnover.

 The vacancy rate in Cortland is 6.3%.
 This is a healthy vacancy rate that indicates balanced supply and demand.
 You should be able to find quality tenants without extended vacancies, though expect normal turnover periods of 2-4 weeks between tenants.
-Population growth of 0% annually means demand is flat to declining — focus on properties in the strongest neighborhoods.
+Budget for one month of vacancy per year in your underwriting to be conservative.
+Population growth of 0% annually means demand is flat to declining — focus on properties in the strongest neighborhoods with proven occupancy.

 Cortland's GRM (price divided by annual rent) is 13.0x.
 A GRM between 12-16x is moderate and typical of balanced markets.
-Deals can work but you need to keep expenses controlled.
+Deals can work but you need to keep expenses controlled and buy at or below the median to achieve strong returns.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat Cortland's median GRM, target properties where you can achieve rents above $1,220 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $190,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 Cortland vs New York state average and national average across key investment metrics.
 Cortland outperforms both benchmarks on cap rate.